JonathanWilbur/asn1-d/documentation/roadmap.md

 ## Unversioned

+- [ ] Add `chroot` jails or containerization to each step of the build process
 - [ ] Create Wikipedia pages for each codec
 - [ ] Review by one security firm
 - [ ] Marketing